Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: LIMITATION AND FUTURE WORK

 \section{LIMITATION AND FUTURE WORK}

 This study has several limitations that point to opportunities for future research.
-First, the provotype was only displayed as the desktop version, and limited screen space (e.g., mobile) may constrain feature presentation and interpretation, requiring further design considerations.
-Second, although we used TikTok solely for demonstration and encouraged cross-platform thinking when applicable, the display environment may still have influenced how participants focused, recalled, or compared experiences, potentially limiting generalizability to other types of AI RS.
-Similarly, despite efforts for diversity, the study sample was primarily young adults with relatively high media and algorithm literacy, raising questions about applicability to older adults, individuals with lower digital proficiency, or other cultural contexts.
+First, the provotype was displayed only in a desktop format, and limited screen space (e.g., mobile) may constrain how features are presented or interpreted, requiring further design considerations.
+Second, although we used TikTok solely as a display environment and encouraged cross-platform thinking, the platform context may still have influenced how participants focused, recalled, or compared experiences, potentially limiting generalizability to other forms of AI RS.
+Relatedly, despite efforts toward diversity, the sample was primarily young adults with relatively high media and algorithm literacy, raising questions about applicability to groups with different ages (e.g., even younger high school students, undergraduates, or older adults), digital proficiency, or cultural backgrounds.
+Future work could incorporate a broader range to strengthen generalizability.

-Furthermore, the provotype was non-executable, meaning that participants' perceptions were largely based on imagination rather than actual system responses.
-As a result, observed shifts in perceptions and attitudes may not fully capture real-world dynamics.
-The findings are also based on short-term, self-reported perceptions, leaving longer-term behavioral effects and ecological validity unexplored.
+Furthermore, the provotype was non-executable, meaning participants formed impressions from short-term imagined interaction rather than from observing real system responses.
+While participants readily projected how features would alter their real feeds (e.g., mitigating filter bubbles), we did not empirically test whether the provotype would reduce those issues.
+Our focus was on whether such controls meet user needs and how participants understand and exercise agency when they are made available.
+As a result, observed shifts in perceptions and attitudes may not fully reflect real-world behavior.
+A natural next step is to examine how these features perform in real implementation and how they influence actual diversity and long-term personalization dynamics.

-Beyond practical limitations, our study surfaced valuable socio-technical tensions that warrant further exploration in Section \ref{tension}.
-Future work can systematically investigate these tensions to unveil their underlying dynamics by identifying design strategies, generating empirical evidence, and clarifying the unresolved trade-offs and considerations.
+Another limitation is that our user controls were still pre-defined by the system.
+Although providing greater transparency and steerability than most existing interfaces, they cannot capture the full expressiveness of user intent as conversational RS do.
+Future work could compare fixed controls with more open-ended approaches to understand their respective impacts on user agency.

-Nevertheless, these limitations and observed tensions frame the current study rather than diminish its contributions.
-The findings provide a valuable starting point for refining transparency and control features and point to promising directions for future research and design efforts aimed at creating more user-centered and responsive RS.
+Beyond practical constraints, this study revealed valuable socio-technical tensions that merit further inquiry (see Section \ref{tension}).
+Future research can systematically investigate these tensions by identifying design strategies, gathering empirical evidence, and clarifying the unresolved trade-offs and considerations.